leighsmith/midisport-macos/README.md

    [8051](https://www.electronicshub.org/8051-microcontroller-architecture/)
    compatible microcontroller within the MIDISPORT devices, the firmware to transmit and receive to and from MIDI and USB ports on the devices.

-3. Some very simple, and now fairly obsolete, MacOS X CoreMIDI client code to test transmitting and receiving MIDI code.

 MacOS X CoreMIDI Device Driver
 ------------------------------